eerohele/dita-ot-issues/README.md

     cd fixtures/1605
     ant -Dargs.input=$PWD/indirect-keyref-test.ditamap -Dtranstype=pdf2 -find
-    # On Windows, %CD% instead of $PWD
+    # On Windows, use %CD% instead of $PWD

 You can even specify which DITA-OT Ant targets to execute.
 For example, to only run the DITA-OT preprocessing stage, into `build.properties`, add: